Skip to content

 Assistance dogs

-Guide dogs and assistance dogs are more than welcome at Goodison Park.
-Please let us know when buying a ticket and we will ensure suitable seating for your visit, subject to availability.
+Guide dogs and assistance dogs are more than welcome at Hill Dickinson Stadium, please let us know when buying a ticket and we will ensure suitable seating for your visit, subject to availability.
 Our accessibility stewards also receive sighted guide training and will be more than happy to help you should you need it.
-We provide dog bowls and fresh water and have designated areas where dogs can relieve themselves.
-We also have service to seat catering which you will be offered on arrival.
+We provide designated dog spending areas which are located on the Fan Plaza.

 Hearing loops